saddamhossain/saddamhossain/README.md

 ### What I do?
 - 🔭 **Writing:** C# | ASP.NET Core | .NET 7.0 | Web API | Blazor | Clean Architecture | CQRS | MSSQL | Azure | Unit & Integration Tests
 - 💬 **Ask Me About:** .NET, RESTful APIs, MSSQL, Blazor, CQRS, Software Architecture, Design Patterns, Testing, Azure, CI/CD.
+- 🌱 I'm currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 **Collaboration:** I'm enthusiastic about meaningful collaborations and contributions.
 If you have an interesting project in mind or require assistance with your ongoing efforts, don't hesitate to contact me.
 Let's work together to achieve our goals.
+- 👯 I'm currently open for work and employment opportunities (remote and relocation)

 > **Programming is a continuous learning process.
 The more we practice, the more we learn.**